billpg/POP3Listener/README.md

 The service uses .net's ```TcpListener``` library to listen for incoming TCP connections.
 When one arrives, the handler launches a new thread to handle the incomming connection which listens for commands sent from the client and returns responses.

 This does mean that there's going to be a new thread opened for every incomming connection.
 That's because this comes from an early stage of development for a larger project.
 When that project is released, it'll use the preferred model of waiting asynchronously for commands coming from clients.
 For now, this project should only be considered a prototype that demonstrates the concept.
 For this reason, the demo services only listen for incomming connections on the localhost network interface.
-(You are free to edit the code so it listens on the main netwok interface.)
+(You are free to edit the code so it listens on the main network interface.)

 The very purpose of one of these extensions is to allow a client to usefully keep a POP3 connection open in the long term.
 I acknowledge the irony that this prototype goes against that.